Call for Proposals: Correctional Mental Health Care Conference

 Questions?
 Contact us at 773-880-1460 or email@example.com.

-- Demonstrate an increased understanding of pervasive as well as emerging behavioral/mental health problems in correctional populations and related management issues
+- Demonstrate an increased understanding of pervasive as well as emerging mental health problems with correctional populations and related management issues

-- Identify best practices in evaluation, treatment and management for incarcerated individuals with behavioral problems and/or mental illness
+- Identify best practices in evaluation, treatment and management for incarcerated individuals with mental illness

-- Enhance skills necessary to manage behavioral/mental health care delivery in correctional settings
+- Enhance skills necessary to manage mental health care delivery in correctional settings

 Topics of interest